Sign Up

 Introduction

 Frederick Foley was a doctor who invented the Foley urinary balloon catheter in 1935 (Feneley et al., 2015).
 With today's bioengineering, the materials have changed, but the basic design has not.
 The humble urinary catheter has endured to this day and is an important medical technology despite its associated problems.
 The urinary catheter is a simple concept of a device.
-A long, firm, but flexible tube is slid into the patient's urethra and into the bladder, where the body continuously creates urine.
+A long, firm, but flexible tube is slid into the patient's urethra and into the bladder, where the body stores urine.
 A balloon or cuff is inflated with five to 30 milliliters of normal saline to keep it from falling out.
 The inflation also has the benefit of plugging the bladder exit, preventing leakage around the catheter tube.
 Then, the tubing is connected to a gravity drainage collection device.

 graphic showing urinary catheter